KennthShang/PhaVIP/README.md

       --task TASK
                             Task: binary or multi (default binary)
       --tool TOOL_PTH
-                            The folder where you downlod PhaVP (default PhaVP/) --root ROOT_PTH
+                            The folder where you downlod PhaVIP (default PhaVIP/) --root ROOT_PTH
-                            The folder you want to store the outputs of PhaVP (default user_0/) --out OUTPUT_PTH
+                            The folder you want to store the outputs of PhaVIP (default user_0/) --out OUTPUT_PTH
                             The output folder under root.
 All the prediction will be stored in this folder. (default out/) --mid MID_PTH